steve-districtm-ca/districtm-and-appnexus-demands/README.md

 # Overview

-The `districtmDMXAppnexusMixAdapter` module allows publishers to include DMX Exchange demand using Prebid 1.0+.
+The `districtmDMXAppnexusMixAdapter` module allows publishers to include DMX Exchange demand using Prebid 4.0+.
+For previous version of prebid download this [file](https://github.com/steve-districtm-ca/districtm-and-appnexus-demands/releases/tag/1.0.0)

 ## Attributes